Oba Lamidi Adeyemi III, the Alaafin of Oyo has

 The Antonov An-12 plane was heading to Paloch in Upper Nile State and crashed just 800m (half a mile) from the runway.

-Presidential spokesman Ateny Wek Ateny told Reuters news agency that there were at least two survivors, a crew member and a child.
+spokesman Ateny Wek Ateny told Reuters news agency that there were at

+reported.
 Africa Live: BBC news updates

 Cargo planes to remote parts of South Sudan often carry passengers too.